bhdicaire/visualAssets/README.md

 The IBM Plex font software by IBM Corp is copyright and is [licensed under the SIL Open Font License](https://github.com/IBM/plex/blob/master/LICENSE.txt).

-The [Sukima Stenil — A display font](https://www.deviantart.com/graphicassets/art/Sukima-Stencil-A-Display-Font-FREE-DOWNLOAD-752631099) by [Ryan Miglinczy](https://designbyplatform.co.uk) is available for pernsonal use (e.g. Personal Use is defined as using purchased Items in a manner that has no potential monetary gain.)
-You can [purchase a standard and extended license for commercial work](https://creativemarket.com/DesignByPlatform/2575932-Sukima-Stencil-%E2%80%93-A-Display-Font) with Creative Market.
+The [Sukima Stenil](https://creativemarket.com/DesignByPlatform/2575932-Sukima-Stencil-%E2%80%93-A-Display-Font) by [Ryan Miglinczy](https://designbyplatform.co.uk) is available for personal use (e.g. using purchased Items in a manner that has no potential monetary gain) with [Deviant Art](https://www.deviantart.com/graphicassets/art/Sukima-Stencil-A-Display-Font-FREE-DOWNLOAD-752631099).
+You can [purchase a standard and extended license for commercial work with [Creative Market](https://creativemarket.com/DesignByPlatform/2575932-Sukima-Stencil-%E2%80%93-A-Display-Font) .

 ## Related projects
 * [dnsConfiguration](https://github.com/bhdicaire/dnsConfiguration)